 - The occurrence of the manic and major depressive episode(s) is not better explained by schizoaffective disorder, schizophrenia, schizophreniform disorder, delusional disorder, or other specified or unspecified schizophrenia spectrum and other psychotic disorder.

 Bipolar II Disorder

-- Presence (or history) of one or more Major Depressive Episodes and at least one Hypomanic Episode.
-Additionally, there has never been a Manic Episode or a Mixed Episode.
+- Bipolar II requires occurence (or history) of one or more Major Depressive Episodes and at least one Hypomanic Episode.
+Additionally, there has never been a full Manic Episode.

 Symptom criteria summarized from:

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders, fifth edition.
 Washington, DC: American Psychiatric Association.